searls/jasmine-coffee/README.markdown

     <script type="text/javascript" src="src/pants.js"></script>
     <script type="text/javascript" src="spec/pants-spec.js"></script>

-Upon [loading the SpecRunner in a browser](http://localhost:4567/SpecRunner.html), you should see your alert or two and, upon inspection, be able to take a look at the generated CoffeeScript.
+Upon [loading the SpecRunner in a browser](http://localhost:4567/SpecRunner.html), you should see your alert and, upon inspection, be able to take a look at the generated CoffeeScript.
 Which, at the time of this writing, would look a little like:

     (function() {
       alert("Pants!");